billr578/shipwire/README.md

 Use `api.beta` for any development or testing.

+## TODO

+- Finish pending tests (open issues with Shipwire currently preventing)
+- Validation
+- Remove Rails as a dependency
+- Change test SKU of `TEST-PRODUCT` to `123456` before switching test account back to billr578

 ## Running Tests

 If making contributions to this gem, make sure you write tests for any new functionality.
 Contributions will be rejected if there are no tests or tests do not pass.